Quantum algorithms for Uhlmann transformation: Introduction

+Despite its broad applicability, however, the Uhlmann transformation has an underexplored aspect: the Uhlmann's theorem does not offer an explicit way to realize the transformation in the form of quantum circuits, leaving its algorithmic properties open.
+In particular, when we do not have prior knowledge of the descriptions of the states $\ket{\rho}^{\sA\sB}$ and $\ket{\sigma}^{\sA\sB}$, yet have multiple access to samples of these states or queries to the unitaries that prepare them, the following question naturally arises:

+As quantum technologies advance and practical interest grows, the importance of these algorithmic features, such as the computational cost, is increasing.

 Recently, there has been progress along this line.
-In Ref.~\cite{metger2023stateqipspace}, a quantum algorithm was proposed with an explicit quantum circuit for implementing the optimal local transformation specified by the Uhlmann's theorem, called the Uhlmann transformation.
-The algorithm in Ref.~\cite{metger2023stateqipspace} enables the realization of the Uhlmann transformation with polynomial-space computation, marking substantial progress.
-However, the algorithm uses unavoidable exponential computational costs other than space complexity, because it relies on an exponentially large number of state preparations and measurements, as well as an exponentially deep quantum circuit (see \Cref{sec:metger and yuen's algorithm} for details).
-The high computational costs motivate the development of more efficient algorithms that maintain the advantage of polynomial-space computability.
+In Ref. \cite{metger2023stateqipspace}, a quantum query algorithm was proposed with an explicit quantum circuit for implementing the Uhlmann transformation.
+Their algorithm realizes the transformation with polynomial-space computation, marking substantial progress.
+However, it incurs unavoidable exponential costs other than space complexity, because it relies on an exponentially large number of purified state preparations and measurements, as well as an exponentially deep quantum circuit (see \Cref{sec:metger and yuen's algorithm} for details).
+These high computational costs motivate us to develop more efficient algorithms.

-In this paper, we resolve the problem by proposing quantum query and sample algorithms that implement the Uhlmann transformation in the form of a quantum circuit while maintaining polynomial-space use and achieving lower computational costs.
-Our approach builds on recently developed quantum algorithms: the quantum singular value transformation (QSVT)~\cite{gilyen2019qsvt, Gilyn2019thesis} and density matrix exponentiation~\cite{lloyd2014QuantPrincCompAnaly}.
-A suitable combination of them enables us to perform flexible operations without relying on a large number of state measurements.
-We additionally construct a quantum sample algorithm that prepares a specific purification of a mixed state, known as the canonical purification.
-If necessary, we utilize it as part of our Uhlmann transformation algorithm.